minhnghia2k3/go-tasking/README.md

 # 🧠 Go Tasking

-**Go Tasking** is a simple, full-stack task management application built with Go and React.
+**Go Tasking** is a simple, full-stack task management application built with Go and React (Vite).
 It provides secure authentication (JWT + OAuth2), task CRUD operations, and a modern DevOps workflow with Docker, Terraform, and CI/CD.

 ---